 - Not being truthful about their experience or qualifications

-Once you have your candidates shortlist, let them know they’ve been shortlisted to move forwards in the same way that you let unsuitable candidate’s know they haven’t made it through.
-Don’t risk having your top candidates disheartened because they didn’t hear from you.
+Once you have your candidates shortlist, let them know they’ve been shortlisted.
+Don’t risk having your prime candidates disheartened because they didn’t hear from you.

-Keep them updated on the progress if their application by whatever channel is better for the both of you (Email, SMS, calls).
+Keep them updates in the progress if their application by whatever channel is better for the both of you (Email, sms, calls).

-These steps should help you evaluate the candidates you’ve interviewed fairly and objectively, speed up the hiring process and give you confidence for when the time comes to offering the position to the right person.
+These steps should help you evaluate the candidates you’ve interviewed fairly and objectively, speed up the hiring process and give you confidence when the time to make the hiring decision comes.